Kr00nan/hotelReservation/src/notes.md

 Error Requirements
 - No Crashing :: the application does not crash based on user input
-- No unhandled exceptions :: the app has 'try and catch' blocks that are used to capture exceptions and provide useful information to the user. there are not unhandled exceptions.
+- No unhandled exceptions :: the app has 'try catch' blocks that are used to capture exceptions and provide useful information to the user. there are not unhandled exceptions.